bendickman/WeatherApp/README.md

 ## Architecture Overview

+The architecture approach for this application has taken inspiration from Jason Taylor's [Clean Architecture](https://github.com/jasontaylordev/CleanArchitecture)

 ### Api

 This layer is a Web API targeting .NET Core 5 that provides all the endpoints of the application (details to follow)